nlsfung/MMINT_Examples/CDSliceTestSuite/README.txt

      Crit:  Class A
      Slice: Class A and its operation opA

-T304 Model: Two independent classes (A & B) with same association (assocA)
+T304 Model: Two independent pair of classes (A and B) with same associations
      Crit:  Class A
-     Slice: Class A and its association assocA
+     Slice: Class A and its associated slice

-T305 Model: Two independent classes (A & B) with same dependency (dependA)
+T305 Model: Two independent pair of classes (A & B) with same dependencies
      Crit:  Class A
-     Slice: Class A and its dependency dependA
+     Slice: Class A and its associated slice

 --- G04 Tests for Overall Slicing Algorithm ---